Ecopetrol: History

 In 1961, it assumed the direct management of the Barrancabermeja Refinery.
 Thirteen years later, it purchased the Cartagena Refinery, built by Intercol in 1956.
 In 1970, the company adopted its first by-laws, which ratified its nature as a state-owned commercial and industrial company, linked to the Ministry of Mines and Energy and fiscally supervised by the General Controllership of the Republic of Colombia.
 In September 1983, the discovery of the giant Caño Limón Field was announced.
 Ecopetrol, in association with Oxy, reported a reservoir with reserves estimated at 1.1 Goilbbl.
-Thanks to this field, the company began a new era and in the year 1986, Colombia began to export oil again.
+Thanks to this field, the company began a new era and, in 1986, Colombia began to export oil again.
 During the 1990s, Colombia extended its oil self-sufficiency with the discovery of the giant Cusiana and Cupiagua Fields in the foothills of the Eastern Ranges of the Colombian Andes, bordering the Llanos Orientales.
 The fields were operated by BP.

-In 2003, the Colombian government restructured the Empresa Colombiana de Petróleos, in order to internationalize it and make the company more competitive in the framework of the global hydrocarbon industry.
-Decree 1760, dated 26 June 2003 modified the organic structure of the Empresa Colombiana de Petróleos and made it Ecopetrol S.A., a public stock-holding corporation, one hundred percent state-owned, associated with the Ministry of Mines and Energy, and governed by its by-laws contained in Notarized Document No. 2931, dated 7 July 2003, issued by the Second Notary Public of the Bogotá D.C.
+In 2003, the Colombian government restructured the Empresa Colombiana de Petróleos in order to internationalize it and make the company more competitive within the global hydrocarbon industry.
+Decree 1760, dated 26 June 2003, modified the organic structure of the Empresa Colombiana de Petróleos and transformed it into Ecopetrol S.A., a public stock-holding corporation, wholly state-owned, associated with the Ministry of Mines and Energy, and governed by its by-laws contained in Notarized Document No. 2931, dated 7 July 2003, issued by the Second Notary Public of the Bogotá D.C.
 Circle.
-The transformation released the company from State functions as the administrator of the oil source and the ANH (Agencia Nacional de Hidrocarburos) or in English, the National Hydrocarbon Agency, was created to carry out the function.
+The transformation released the company from its role as administrator of the oil resources, and the ANH (Agencia Nacional de Hidrocarburos), or National Hydrocarbon Agency, was created to carry out that function.

-As of 2003, Ecopetrol S.A. began an era in which, with more autonomy, it accelerated its exploratory activities, its capacity to obtain results with a business and commercial vision and the interest in improving its competitiveness on the world oil market.
-Internationally the company operates also in the Gulf of Mexico, from Houston, Texas, the Mexican Gulf of Mexico offshore Veracruz, Tabasco and Campeche, and in the Brazilian offshore, with offices based in Rio de Janeiro, Brazil.
+As of 2003, Ecopetrol S.A. began a new phase in which, with greater autonomy, it accelerated its exploratory activities, strengthened its capacity to obtain results with a business and commercial vision, and sought to improve its competitiveness in the global oil market.
+Internationally, the company also operates in the Gulf of Mexico, from Houston, Texas; offshore in the Mexican Gulf of Mexico near Veracruz, Tabasco and Campeche; and offshore in Brazil, with offices based in Rio de Janeiro.

-On August 20, 2021, the company acquired a 51.4% controlling stake in Interconexión Eléctrica, previously held by the Ministry of Finance and Public Credit, establishing a diversified energy conglomerate in South America.
+On 20 August 2021, the company acquired a 51.4% controlling stake in Interconexión Eléctrica, previously held by the Ministry of Finance and Public Credit, establishing a diversified energy conglomerate in South America.

+Yuvelis Morales Blanco was awarded the Goldman Prize in 2026 for her advocacy against Ecopetrol's fracking.